raafiAbdul/shift-scheduler-api/README.md

 - Both the admin and manager can update the workers non-contact information.
 - Both roles can basic employee information (username, position, role, date hired, and pay-rate/salary).
 - Both roles cannot interact with the shift once it has reached the CLOSED state.
+- Shift state automatically updates to IN_PROGRESS if current time is within the shifts start and end times.

 ## Prerequisites
 - **Java Development Kit (JDK 17+)**